- What is Duck Prints Press?

 Hi, we’re unforth (Claire Houck/Nina Waters), jhoomwrites (A.L.
 Heard), Pallas Perilous, Foop, Adaille, Owlish, and Alessa Riel.
 Please see our biographies page for more information about us.

 How will the anthology be sold?

-Copies of the A4-sized book (we’ve been calling it a zine, since this series was inspired by classic fandom zines) and related merchandise will be available during a crowd-funded Kickstarter campaign only.
-We expect the Kickstarter to open mid- to late-October, and to run for one month.
+Copies of the A4-sized zine (we’ve been calling it a zine, since this anthology series is inspired by classic fandom zines) and related merchandise were available during a crowd-funded Kickstarter campaign only.
+The Kickstarter launched on March 15th, 2022 and successfully concluded on April 14th, 2022.
 An “extras” sale may be held once all copies have shipped, if we have any extras available; alternatively, extras may be retained as prizes/extras for future campaigns.
 This anthology will also be available in ePub, Mobi, and PDF formats on the Duck Prints Press website for as long as the publisher is in operation.

 Where will net profits from anthology sales go?

 If there are net profits from this anthology, they will be re-invested in Duck Prints Press to help us grow the business and fund future projects.